skyloutyr/VTT/README.md

 The following options are not implemented:
 * Custom scripts that send raw R20 messages, such as the initiative script.
 * The "Poll Roll Result" macro action

 ---
+## Chat Commands
+VTT's chat supports a few commands that a user can input to manipulate the resulting message.
+* /r or /roll interprets the next text as a mathematical expression, with xdy syntax for roll commands.
+Example: /r 10d20 + 3 will roll 10 20-sided dice, and add 3 to a result.
+It also causes the chat line to be uniquely displayed.
+* /w or /whisper will cause the message to only be sent to the recepient specified by a nickname after the first space.
+Example: /whisper Ally hello! will send the "hello!" message to a player named Ally.
+Instead of a player nickname, a user may write gm, to send the message to a server admin.
+Example: /w gm what do they say?
+Will send the "what do they say?" message to the administrator only.
+* /gr, /gm roll or /gmroll functions as a combination of the /roll and /whisper gm commands, sending an expression result to the administrator only.
+* /as will send a message as if a currently selected object was the sender.
+It will display the object's name instead of the sender's and will try to display a little icon (portrait) of that object.
+Note that this will only work if the currently active map contains that exact selected object.
+* /session start and /session end mark the start or the end of a game session.
+It will display the text "Session Start" or "Session End" respectively aswell as the current timestamp (client's).

+Additionally, it is possible to manipulate the chat in a more advanced way with the square bracket syntax.
+Unlike slash commands these can be present anywhere within the message.
+* Simply putting anything in a set of square brackets will interpret it as a mathematical expression and evaluate it.
+Example: The result is \[10 + 20\] will display the message "The result is 30", with 30 being hoverable for a preview.
+* \[d:NAME\] is the equivalent of the /w and /whisper commands.
+Accepts gm as a valid name, which causes the destination to be a server admin, but unlike a typical whisper command accepts spaces and direct client IDs in the form of GUIDs.
+Example: [d:Alice] you hear a squeal!
+Will show " you hear a squeal!" message to a player named Alice.
+* \[c:COLOR\] allows you to specify the text color of all text that comes afterwards for this message.
+It accepts either a hexadecimal number (that may start with #, 0x, or nothing at all and simply be input as a number) in the Argb format a letter u, which will set the color to that of the sender, or the letter r to reset the color to the default.
+Example: [c:0xffff2222]The Blade[c:r] [c:0xff770077]whispers into your mind[c:r] the command word... will display the message "The Blade whispers into your mind the command word..." with "The Blade" being colored red and "whispers into your mind" being colored purple.
+* \[t:TEXT\] will create a tooltip when mousing over the message with the tooltip's text being the contents of the block.
+* \[p:TEXT\] will not display anything written inside of the block.
+* \[r:\] allows recursive block nesting.
+Anything past the : will be treated as a chat line to be interpreted.
+* \[n:TEXT\] will replace the sender's name in chat with the contents of the block.
+Mousing over the name will reveal the real sender's name.
+* \[o:GUID\] replicates the effects of the /as command but allows a direct GUID input instead of the object selection.
+* \[m:MODE\] specifies the message render mode.
+This is highly internal and will cause crashes if used improperly, but you are welcome to see the expected message structure in this repo's VSCC integration namespace.

+---
 ## Known issues, suggestions and missing features tracker